Q. How do you cite a Power Point Presentation from a website?

 Thank you for the question about citing a PowerPoint presentation from a website, which is a bit different than citing a PowerPoint presentation from a class lecture.

 Society for Human Resource Management.
-(2013, December 16).
-This is the title of the presentation: It is amazing [PowerPoint slides].
-Retrieved from http://www.TheExactAddressForThisPresentation.org
+(2018, December 16).
+Title of the presentation in italics [PowerPoint slides].
+Retrieved from website address.

 And then if you quote a slide, it would look like this:

-If you need additional assistance, please contact your Campus Librarians.
+If you need additional assistance, contact your Campus Librarians.
 Thank you for using ASK US.